-Patient-reported outcomes provide valuable insight regarding quality of life for patients with NSCLCSeptember 23rd, 2013 in Cancer /
+Patient-reported outcomes provide valuable insight regarding quality of life for patients with NSCLCSeptember 23, 2013 in Medicine & Health / Cancer

 An analysis of quality of life (QOL) data of stage III lung cancer patients who received higher doses of radiation therapy (with chemotherapy) shows a significantly lower quality of life at 3 months after treatment compared to patients who received a standard dose of radiation (with chemotherapy), according to research presented today at the American Society for Radiation Oncology's (ASTRO's) 55th Annual Meeting.
 The study also suggests that lung cancer patients who received intensity modulated radiation therapy (IMRT) reported less decline in their QOL compared to those receiving three-dimensional conformal radiation therapy (3-D CRT).